alanwsmith/typing-rust.alanwsmith.com/src/ownership/step-4.md

 3. We've made the first half of the expression to bind `alfa` to `bravo`

-Our illustration looks like this:
+Our illustration looked like this:

 ![Ownership 4](/images/ownership-4.png)

-And here's how we complete the expression:
+Now we can complete the expression with:

 ```rust,noplayground
 let bravo = alfa;